elit-altum/Note-Taking-App/README.md

 # Note-Taking-App
--A command line run app for adding/removing/listing notes.
+- A command line run app for adding/removing/listing notes.
 Made using NodeJS and ES6.
--Use 'npm install' to install all dependencies before running the app.js file.
+- Use 'npm install' to install all dependencies before running the app.js file.

 ### Adding a note
 - Use the 'add' command along with '--title=' and '--body=' flags for adding the note.